-AccessAbility Services (formerly Disability Support Services) assists qualified students with Physical, Learning, Sensory, Cognitive, and/or Psychological disabilities by identifying and coordinating reasonable accommodations for equal access to academic programs and activities.
+Accessibility Services (formerly Disability Support Services) assists students with qualified Physical, Learning, Sensory, Cognitive, and/or Psychological disabilities by identifying and coordinating reasonable accommodations for equal access to academic programs and activities.

-You are welcome to visit the AccessAbility Services Office (AAS) at any time; however, it is recommended that you come to AAS to discuss services and academic accommodation before taking the College Placement Test or once you have registered for classes.
+You are welcome to visit the Accessibility Services (AS) office at any time.
+It is recommended that you come to AS to discuss services and academic accommodation before taking the College Placement Test (CPT) or once you have registered for classes.
 Our office is located in the Manspeaker Building (2000), please check-in or contact the Welcome Center in room 2314.
 Services provided are available to students on main campus as well as the Riverview and Columbia Education Centers, as well as Stafford Creek Correctional Facility.